camunda/camunda-docs-manual/content/installation/full/was/manual.md

 ## Configure a WorkManager

-This section explains how you can use the WebSphere Integrated Solutions Console to configure a work manager to be used by the Camunda BPM platform jobexecutor.
+This section explains how you can use the WebSphere Integrated Solutions Console to configure a work manager to be used by the Camunda Platform jobexecutor.
 It is recommended to check the [manual of the application server](http://www-01.ibm.com/software/webservers/appserv/was/library/) for additional details.

 Go to **Resources / Asynchronous Bean / Work Managers** (Websphere 8) or **Resources / Concurrency / Work Managers** (Websphere 9).
 Select the appropriate scope, for example: `Cell=<some_id>`.
 Create a new work manager in the scope using the Button **New...**.